SummersRemote/xmlToJSON/README.md

 A simple javascript module for converting XML into JSON within the browser.

+Parsing XML (esp. with namespaces) with javascript remains one of the great frustrations of writing web applications.
+Most methods are limited by such things as poor browser support, poor or non-existent namespace support, poor attribute handling, incomplete representation, inconsistent output, and bloated dependencies.

 Features
 * no external dependencies
 * small (~3kb minified)